sensu/sensu-docs/content/sensu-go/5.17/installation/verify.md

 ## macOS

-Sensu binary-only distributions for macOS are available for these architectures and formats:
+Sensu binary-only distributions for macOS (agent and CLI only) are available for these architectures and formats:

 | arch | format |
 | --- | --- |